A Night in Pyongyang

 Kim Jong-il, April 1987

-But the most bizarre experience was the Massgames itself.
-The first impression of this gigantic show was so intense that on the first evening after leaving the stadium I didn’t think I had just seen it with my own eyes.
-Fortunately we were able to persuade our tour guide to see the show again, so that on the second evening I could assure myself that I would actually be here and really experience it all.
-It was madness.
+But the most bizarre thing of all was the experience of the Massgames themselves.
+The first impression of this gigantic show was so intense that on the first evening after leaving the stadium I couldn’t believe that I had just seen it with my own eyes.
+Fortunately, we were able to persuade our tour guide to see the show again, so that on the second evening I was able to make sure that I was actually here and really experienced it all.
+It was amazing.